 Jakes Njuguna is pursuing his Master’s in Bioinformatics at UNC Charlotte, after earning his B.S. in Biology from UNC Asheville.
 Under the guidance of Dr. Cooper, he is exploring whether sorghum underwent two independent domestication events.
 His research uses a variant calling pipeline and deleterious load analyses to uncover how domestication has shaped the sorghum genome.

 Jayson Sanchez is a graduate student at the University of North Carolina at Charlotte pursuing a master’s degree in bioinformatics.
 He received his bachelor’s degrees in biochemistry and in biology (with a concentration in human biology) from North Carolina State University.
-Under the guidance of Dr. Elizabeth Cooper, he aims to investigate the demographic history of wild sorghum to better understand why it bears a higher deleterious load than domesticated sorghum, offering insight into its divergence from the domestication-cost hypothesis.
+He aims to investigate the demographic history of wild sorghum to better understand why it bears a higher deleterious load than domesticated sorghum, offering insight into its divergence from the domestication-cost hypothesis.
 His project uses variant calling and PSMC analysis to explore whether past population bottlenecks account for the higher deleterious load found in wild sorghum.

 Cooper Lab in Big Basin Redwoods State Park, during the 2019 ASPB meeting in San Jose, CA